karthikeyanrajan/githubactions/README.md

 # githubactions

  Repo for the GITHUB ACTION VIA OIDC providers
+- View these files for the code reference
 # Trust policy json file to assign roles on the aws

 * aws trust policy to add two different repo.json